vercel/next.js/docs/basic-features/data-fetching/get-static-paths.md

 ## When does getStaticPaths run

-`getStaticPaths` only runs at build time on server-side.
+`getStaticPaths` only runs at build time on the server-side.
 If you're using [Incremental Static Regeneration](/docs/basic-features/data-fetching/incremental-static-regeneration.md), `getStaticPaths` can also be run on-demand _in the background_, but still only on the server-side.

 ## Where can I use getStaticPaths